ambitioninc/django-user-guide/README.md

 #### guide_importance (default=0)

-A number representing the importance of the guide.
-Guides with a higher `guide_importance` are shown first.
-Guides are always sorted by `guide_importance`, then `creation_time`.
+A number representing the importance of the `Guide`. `Guide` objects with a higher `guide_importance` are shown first. `Guide` objects are always sorted by `guide_importance`, then `creation_time`.

 #### guide_type (default='Window')

-The rendering type for the guide.
+The rendering type for the `Guide`.
 Only a modal window is currently supported.
 Future support for positioned coach-marks and other elements is planned.

 #### creation_time (auto_now_add=True)